Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Bengals covered the spread in their only game when underdogs by 3 points or more.

-- Cincinnati's games this season have gone over the point total one time in four opportunities (25%).
+- Cincinnati's games this season have gone over the total in one out of four opportunities (25%).

-- In games that Cincinnati churns out over 311.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- This season the Bengals average just two fewer points per game (23) than the Packers give up (25).

-- The Bengals have turned the ball over five times, one fewer times than the Packers have forced turnovers (6).
+- In games that Cincinnati amasses more than 311.5 yards, the team is 1-1 against the spread and 2-0 overall.

 Home and road insights

-- At home, the Bengals are winless ATS (0-1) as 3-point underdogs or more.
+- The Bengals are winless ATS (0-1) as 3-point underdogs or more at home.

 Powered by Data Skrive.